Assets Traded in Organized Markets

 Contracts

-• Futures Contracts: Similar to forward contracts but offer more security.
-In a futures contract, the buyer receives the physical delivery or its cash equivalent on the specified date, while the seller delivers the asset or its cash equivalent.
-These contracts are safer because clearinghouses prevent default risk.
-They are also standardized, allowing traders to eliminate obligations by taking an offsetting position, such as a buyer selling the same futures contract or a seller buying the same futures contract.
+• Futures Contracts: similar to forward contracts, but not hindered by the same problems.
+The buyer of a futures contract will receive the physical delivery or its cash equivalent at the specified date; the seller will deliver the asset or its cash equivalent.
+Since clearinghouses ensure that no trader is harmed by another trader’s default, there is no counterparty risk.
+Additionally, futures contracts are standardized, so obligations can be eliminated by taking an offsetting position (a buyer selling the same futures contract or a seller buying the same futures contract).

-• Credit Default Swaps: Insurance contracts that promise payment of principal if a company defaults on its bonds.
-A company’s bondholders may invest in related credit default swaps to hedge against the company’s risk of default.
-Alternatively, well-informed traders may choose to invest in a company’s credit default swaps without bond exposure to essentially bet on the company’s default.
+• Credit Default Swaps: insurance contracts that promise payment of principal if a company defaults on its bonds.
+A company’s bondholders may invest in related credit default swaps to hedge against the company’s risk of default, or well-informed traders may choose to invest in a company’s credit default swaps without bond exposure to essentially bet on the company’s default.

 Commodities

-Commodities encompass precious metals, energy products, industrial metals, agricultural products, and carbon credits.
-You can access commodities directly through spot markets or indirectly via forward and futures markets.
-In the commodity spot markets, producers and processors of industrial metals and agricultural products are the main participants.
-They often possess valuable information and affordable storage options.
+Commodities include precious metals, energy products, industrial metals, agricultural products, and carbon credits.
+Exposure to commodities can be achieved directly through the spot markets or indirectly through the forward and futures markets.
+The producers and processors of industrial metals and agricultural products are the primary users of the commodity spot markets because they tend to have an informational edge and access inexpensive storage.

 Real Assets